-Settlement Conference
+Settlement Conference and Contested Hearing

-A. The court need not follow the procedures outlined in this rule where there is clear evidence that a settlement conference will not resolve the matter.

-B. If a matter is set for a contested hearing, the court may order the parties and their counsel to appear at a settlement conference, and may schedule dates for both the settlement conference and the hearing.
+- A. The court need not set a settlement conference when there is clear evidence that a settlement conference will not resolve the matter. - B. If a matter is set for a contested hearing, the court may order the parties and their counsel to appear at a settlement conference, and may schedule dates for both the settlement conference and the hearing.
 (The hearing will proceed as scheduled only if the matter does not settle.)
-Unless expressly excused by the court, if any party fails to appear at the settlement conference, the court may issue a bench warrant for that party.

-C. Before the settlement conference, the defense attorney must conduct a comprehensive interview with his or her client, and each attorney must make any further investigations that he or she deems necessary to ascertain the facts.

-D. At the settlement conference, the attorneys must be prepared to discuss the legal and factual issues and must negotiate the case in good faith.
-Each attorney must be prepared to submit to the court and provide to each other attorney:

-- 1. a list of issues to be litigated; - 2. a list of proposed documentary evidence; - 3. a list of intended witnesses; - 4. a written request for judicial notice (Evid.
-Code, § 450 et seq.); - 5. a list of stipulated evidence which will be presented at the time of trial.

-E. If a matter is not resolved at the settlement conference, the court will address pretrial issues.
-Counsel should be prepared to submit pretrial worksheets addressing the continuing necessity for trial, the identification of contested and uncontested issues, the time estimated for trial, the exchange of witness lists, the filing of motions, the presentation of stipulated and documentary evidence, and requests for judicial notice.
-(Adopted 1/1/2016)
+Unless expressly excused by the court, if any party fails to appear at the settlement conference, the court may issue a bench warrant for that party. - C. Before the settlement conference, the defense attorney must conduct a comprehensive interview with his or her client, and each attorney must make any further investigations that he or she deems necessary to ascertain the facts. - D. At the settlement conference, the attorneys must be prepared to discuss the legal and factual issues and must negotiate the case in good faith.
+Each attorney must be prepared to submit to the court and provide to each other attorney: - 1. a list of issues to be litigated; - 2. a list of proposed documentary evidence; - 3. a list of intended witnesses; - 4. a written request for judicial notice (Evid.
+Code, § 450 et seq.); - 5. a list of stipulated evidence which will be presented at the time of trial. - E. If a matter is not resolved at the settlement conference, the court will address pretrial issues.
+At least two court days before the contested hearing, the prosecuting attorney and the defense attorney must each submit a trial brief, a witness list, an exhibit list, and all motions and accompanying points and authorities.
+(Adopted 1/1/2016; Rev. 1/1/2021)